lindell/multi-gitter/README.md

 # The commit message.
 Will default to title + body if none is set.
 commit-message:

-# The maximum number of concurrent runs
+# The maximum number of concurrent runs.
 concurrent: 1

-# Run without pushing changes or creating pull requests
+# Run without pushing changes or creating pull requests.
 dry-run: false

 # Limit fetching to the specified number of commits.
-Set to 0 for no limit
+Set to 0 for no limit.
 fetch-depth: 1

-# Fork the repository instead of creating a new branch on the same owner
+# Fork the repository instead of creating a new branch on the same owner.
 fork: false

 # If set, make the fork to defined one.
 Default behavior is for the fork to be on the logged in user.